Neticle/lumina-php-framework/README.md

 As part of Neticle's "Incubator" program, Lumina is actively maintained and used in the development of most of our web based projects.

-The framework is available for free, for personal and commercial use, with additional support and training services provided by Neticle (http://www.neticle.pt/).
+The framework is available for free, with additional consultancy, support and training services provided by Neticle (http://www.neticle.com/).